 The manor house was situated on a vast promontory of the plateau stretching west and north.
 This area was characterized by significant differences in height, in the western, southern and south-eastern parts there was an elevation, while on the other sides a drop.
 This was due to the natural terrain, but also to the construction of a manor house on an older mound of burnt stronghold.
 Originally, the court was surrounded by a stone – earth rampart, running 3 to 5 meters from the walls of the building.
 Its eastern fragment was used as an access road to the gate of the manor house.

 The building, measuring approximately 32.1 x 14.2 x 13.7 x 30 meters, was built of limestone on an irregular quadrilateral plan, with the corners reinforced with larger blocks of sandstone.
 The south side was tilted westwards, and the north side eastwards, so that during the summer all the walls of the building were exposed to sunlight.
 The house was two, or maybe even three stories.
 This is evidenced by the very thick walls of the lowest floor and three buttresses on the north side.
-It had two projections: the eastern projected in front of the building face by 2.8 meters and the western one projected by 4.4 meters.
+It had two annexes: the eastern one protruded in front of the building face by 2.8 meters and the western one protruded by 4.4 meters.
 East was the original entrance to the manor house and perhaps also a tower which 15th century documents mention.

 The building had a defensive character, which is indicated by the lack of window openings at the ground floor level.
 The southern window was already placed at a height of about 3 meters.
 There was also a doorway in the same wall leading to the ground floor, but it was pierced a little later, probably at the end of the 15th century.
 On the residential first floor, the windows were found only on the south side, although their functioning cannot be ruled out also in the not preserved northern chamber.

-Inside on the ground floor level, which was used only for economic purposes (no windows), the building was divided into three parts: the northern with one room, the middle one with three rooms (two of them in projections) and the southern one with one chamber.
+Inside on the ground floor level, which was used only for economic purposes (no windows), the building was divided into three parts: the northern with one room, the middle one with three rooms (two of them in annexes) and the southern one with one chamber.
 Their size was different, but similar, all were also irregular.
 The difference between the ground floor and the first floor was from 3.3 to 3.5 meters, while the thickness of the building walls at the level of the lower floor ranged from 3.4 to 3.7 meters.
 At the level of the upper floors, the thickness of the walls was already smaller.

-Vertical communication was provided by stone stairs located in the niche of the northern chamber and leading to the upper room in the western projection.
+Vertical communication was provided by stone stairs located in the niche of the northern chamber and leading to the upper room in the western annex.
 The niche with the stairs was pierced with a narrow slit opening 90 cm wide (outside about 10 cm wide), providing more air than light.
 A similar vent was also found in the northern ground floor room, while another, smaller niche with a depth of 70 cm was located in the passage between the northern and central room.
 Traces of osmulation indicate that it was used to illuminate two chambers with lamp.
-The lower floor in the eastern projection, 1.5×3 meters in size, was probably used as a prison dungeon or warehouse.
+The lower floor in the eastern annex, 1.5×3 meters in size, was probably used as a prison dungeon or warehouse.
 This is indicated by small dimensions and vertical walls, from which one could only get out through the ladder or lines.
 With high probability it can be suggested that the dungeon was covered with wooden boards, acting as a floor on the upper storey.
 The central room in the middle part of the ground floor was probably crowned with a cross vault, while the southern room with barrel vault.
 It is not known how the building was heated, it can only be assumed that a hypocaustum oven was used (covers of ducts openings for heated air were found) and tiled stoves (remains of tiles).

-The residential and representative functions were carried out by chambers on the first floor, having a similar layout, with the room in the eastern projection as the entrance gateway.
+The residential and representative functions were carried out by chambers on the first floor, having a similar layout, with the room in the eastern annex as the entrance gateway.
 Like the central room, it had no windows and could only be illuminated with artificial light.
 Before the rebuilding from the 15th century, the central chamber was connected to all other rooms on the first floor.
 The side chambers were illuminated with windows, while three or four windows in the southern chamber had side stone benches.
 This indicates the functioning of a representative chamber here, about 70 square meters in size.

 Today, the small castle in Bąkowa Góra is a well-preserved, partly reconstructed ruin, valuable as one of the few examples of the medieval seat of middle-class knighthood.
 Free admission at any time of the year.